PablitoGNU/visit-poland/README.md

 ### Details

 * Nav links will move users thorugh the page, *color* is changing on them from white to red.
 * CITY will move users down where they can search for their holiday destination, find tourist attractions, find accommodation, find bars and restaurants.
+Google Maps and Google Places API is used to provide search results.
 * FLIGHTS This is a link to skyscanner website, where users can search for flights.
 It will open in the new tab.
 * VIDEO Embedded youtube video, This is animated history of Poland, by watching this short video users will be able to discover major events in polish history.
 * PICTURES Placed to arouse users interest, each picture is a link to provide more information.